ph-preis/dragon-astronomy/README.md

 ``let polarisHorizontalCoordinates =
               HorizontalCoordinate.fromEquatorialCoordinateDegree(polaris, lmst, 52.52);``

-For more details and intermediate calculation steps see the coordinateConversion test in Gmst.test.ts.
+For more details about intermediate calculation steps see the coordinateConversion test in Gmst.test.ts.

 #### Background info about the calculation